TIBU17/Data-Cleaning-Project/README.md

-Designed and implemented a complete data cleaning pipeline using SQL to prepare a raw dataset of global company layoffs for analysis.
+Designed and implemented a complete data cleaning pipeline using SQL SERVER to prepare a raw dataset of global company layoffs for analysis.

 Removed duplicate records using ROW_NUMBER() with PARTITION BY on key fields such as company, industry, and date.